Skip to content

 Worn Fillings

-Also, make sure that you continue to take care of your teeth and gums.
-Not only should you practice good oral hygiene at home but you should see our dentists at least every 6 months for your routine teeth cleaning and oral examination.
+Tooth sensitivity is often a sign of a larger underlying problem with your oral health.
+You’ll need to schedule an emergency appointment with our office if the pain persists.
+Also, make sure that you continue to take care of your teeth and gums by practicing good oral hygiene at home and seeing our dentists at least every 6 months for your routine teeth cleaning and oral examination.

 Request an Appointment With Us